2020 National Championship Game: Date, time, TV channel for the College Football Playoff | NCAA.com

 2020 National Championship Game: Teams

+Clemson will be playing in its second-straight championship game and fourth in the past five years after defeating Ohio State in the final minutes of the 2019 Fiesta Bowl.
+Clemson will face LSU, who advanced to its first championship game of the CFP era in a big victory over Oklahoma in the Peach Bowl.

 LSU is the top-ranked team, but the Tigers are in the CFP for the first time.
-The other teams have more experience in the College Football Playoff, as Clemson and OSU both have titles.
-OU is in the CFP for the fourth times, but the Sooners are 0-3 all-time.
+Clemson is going for its second consecutive national title and third championship in the CFP era.

 TV SCHEDULE: Complete game times, TV channel information for every bowl game